 determine how to explicitly set the bin width.

 The ACS includes data for if an individual has a science or engineering degree

 ggplot to show how the mean wage earned in the U.S. varies when individuals have a science or engineering degree (coded as 1) or do not (coded as 2),

 showing males and females in different colors.
 (Hint: Baby steps!
 First determine what type of plot you want to use to display categorical data for

 distinguish sexes by color.
 You can then customize your plot labels, colors, etc.)

 ?geom_abline Add a horizontal line for the median wages for the data overall.

 facet_wrap) requires an argument for

 both row and column varaibles, creating a grid of panels.
-For these three common
+Create a plot with 8

 If you need to catch-up before a section of code will work, just squish it's 🍅 to copy code above it into your clipboard.
 Then paste into your interpreter's console, run, and you'll be ready to start in on that section.
 Code copied by both 🍅 and 📋 will also appear below, where you can edit first, and then copy, paste, and run again.